RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

             rgb_o <= 3'b000;
     end

-Now we need to describe the IO for the BlockImage_v1_0 top-level module.
-After the line: Users to add ports here.
+Now we need to describe the IO for the *BlockImage_v1_0* top-level module.
+After the line: *Users to add ports here*.

 .. code-block:: verilog